 I believe that therapy provides a supportive atmosphere where an individual can feel comfortable examining their feelings, thoughts, beliefs, and experiences.
-With the guidance of a caring and attentive therapist, self-understanding can be achieved and valuable growth towards psychological and emotional wellbeing can begin.
 I am empathetic, genuine, and nonjudgmental.
 In our sessions together, we will come to a greater understanding of your inner struggles.
 I will assist you in developing tools that you can use on your journey towards personal growth.
-I aim to offer affordable therapy options so that mental health care can be accessible.
+I believe that mental health care should be accessible and aim to offer affordable therapy options.

 I hold a Master of Science in Clinical Mental Health Counseling and am licensed as an LPC and a nationally certified counselor.
 I am a member of the American Counseling Association and the Licensed Practicing Counselors Association of Georgia.
 I have provided both inpatient and outpatient therapy at Ridgeview Institute and have interned at Children’s Healthcare of Atlanta’s Child Protection Center.
 I have experience assisting in human and child safety awareness and abuse prevention programs, such as Stewards of Children and anti-trafficking campaign INnocence Atlanta.
 I am also a certified facilitator for Childhelp’s child abuse prevention program Speak Up Be Safe.
 Among many volunteer efforts I have served as a volunteer at the Million March Against Child Abuse to raise awareness of child abuse prevention.